adrianservices/solana_holder_maker/README.md

 ·Creating too many wallets.

-·Allows you to attract the attention of other holders.
+·Allows you to attract the attention of other holders. (trust in the token increases)

 ·It gives you the opportunity to sell what you buy as you wish. (all you have to spend is the fee)